awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/import-lambda-function-console.md

 # Import a Lambda function as a component \(console\)<a name="import-lambda-function-console"></a>

-When you use the [AWS IoT Greengrass console](https://console.aws.amazon.com/greengrass) to create a Lambda function component, you import an existing AWS Lambda function and then configure it to create a the component that runs on your Greengrass device\.
+When you use the [AWS IoT Greengrass console](https://console.aws.amazon.com/greengrass) to create a Lambda function component, you import an existing AWS Lambda function and then configure it to create the component that runs on your Greengrass device\.

 Before you begin, review the [requirements]() to run Lambda functions on Greengrass devices\.